Miss Havisham: Repentance and death

 After Pip leaves, Miss Havisham's dress catches on fire from her fireplace.
 Pip rushes back in and saves her.
 However, she has suffered severe burns to the front of her torso (she is laid on her back), up to the throat.
-The last words she speaks in the novel are (in a delirium) to Pip, referencing both Estella and a note she, Miss Havisham, has given him with her signature: "Take the pencil and write under my name, 'I forgive her!'"
+Her final words in the novel are spoken to Pip in a delirium.
+Referring both to Estella and to a note Miss Havisham has given Pip bearing her signature, she says: “Take the pencil and write under my name, 'I forgive her!"

 A surgeon dresses her burns, and says that they are "far from hopeless".
 However, despite rallying for a time, she dies a few weeks later, leaving Estella as her chief beneficiary, and a considerable sum to Herbert Pocket's father, as a result of Pip's reference.